ietf-wg-cellar/matroska-specification/notes.md

 ## TimestampScale Rounding

-Because the default value of `TimestampScale` is 1000000, which makes each integer in the `Cluster` and `Block` `Timestamp Elements` equal 1ms, this is the most commonly used.
-When dealing with audio, this causes inaccuracy when seeking.
-When the audio is combined with video, this is not an issue.
-For most cases, the the synch of audio to video does not need to be more than 1ms accurate.
-This becomes obvious when one considers that sound will take 2-3ms to travel a single meter, so distance from your speakers will have a greater effect on audio/visual synch than this.

-However, when dealing with audio-only files, seeking accuracy can become critical.
+The default Track Tick duration is one millisecond.
+When dealing with audio, this causes inaccuracy in timestamps.

 For instance, when storing a whole CD in a single track, a user will want to be able to seek to the exact sample that a song begins at.
 If seeking a few sample ahead or behind, a crack or pop may result as a few odd samples are rendered.
-Also, when performing precise editing, it may be very useful to have the audio accuracy down to a single sample.

-When storing timestamps for an audio stream, the `TimestampScale Element` **SHOULD** have an accuracy of at least that of the audio sample rate, otherwise there are rounding errors that prevent users from knowing the precise location of a sample.
-Here's how a program has to round each timestamp in order to be able to recreate the sample number accurately.

-Let's assume that the application has an audio track with a sample rate of 44100.
-As written above the `TimestampScale` **MUST** have at least the accuracy of the sample rate itself: 1000000000 / 44100 = 22675.7369614512.
-This value **MUST** always be truncated.
-Otherwise the accuracy will not suffice.
-So in this example the application will use 22675 for the `TimestampScale`.
-The application could even use some lower value like 22674, which would allow it to be a little bit imprecise about the original timestamps.
-But more about that in a minute.

-Next the application wants to write sample number 52340 and calculates the timestamp.
-This is easy.
-In order to calculate the `Raw Timestamp` in ns all it has to do is calculate `Raw Timestamp = round(1000000000 * sample_number / sample_rate)`.
-Rounding at this stage is very important!
-The application might skip it if it choses a slightly smaller value for the `TimestampScale` factor instead of the truncated one like shown above.
-Otherwise it has to round or the results won't be reversible.
-For our example we get `Raw Timestamp = round(1000000000 * 52340 / 44100) = round(1186848072.56236) = 1186848073`.

-The next step is to calculate the `Absolute Timestamp` - that is the timestamp that will be stored in the Matroska file.
-Here the application has to divide the `Raw Timestamp` from the previous paragraph by the `TimestampScale` factor and round the result:
-`Absolute Timestamp = round(Raw Timestamp / TimestampScale_factor)`, which will result in the
-following for our example: `Absolute Timestamp = round(1186848073 / 22675) = round(52341.7011245866) = 52342`.
-This number is the one the application has to write to the file.

-Now our file is complete, and we want to play it back with another application.
-Its task is to find out which sample the first application wrote into the file.
-So it starts reading the Matroska file and finds the `TimestampScale` factor 22675 and the audio sample rate 44100.
-Later it finds a data block with the `Absolute Timestamp` of 52342.
-But how does it get the sample number from these numbers?

-First it has to calculate the `Raw Timestamp` of the block it has just read.
-Here's no rounding involved, just an integer multiplication: `Raw Timestamp = Absolute Timestamp * TimestampScale_factor`.
-In our example: `Raw Timestamp = 52342 * 22675 = 1186854850`.

-The conversion from the `Raw Timestamp` to the sample number again requires rounding:
-`sample_number = round(Raw Timestamp * sample_rate / 1000000000)`.
-In our example: `sample_number = round(1186854850 * 44100 / 1000000000) = round(52340.298885) = 52340`.
-This is exactly the sample number that the previous program started with.

-Some general notes for a program:

-1. Always calculate the timestamps / sample numbers with floating point numbers of at least 64bit precision (called 'double' in most modern programming languages).
-   If you're calculating with integers, then make sure they're 64bit long, too.
-2. Always round if you divide.
-Always!
-If you don't you'll end up with situations in which you have a timestamp in the Matroska file that does not correspond to the sample number that it started with.
-Using a slightly lower timestamp scale factor can help here in that it removes the need for proper rounding in the conversion from sample number to `Raw Timestamp`.
+Also, when performing precise editing, it may be useful to have the audio accuracy down to a single sample.

+When storing timestamps for an audio stream, the `TimestampScale Element` **SHOULD** have an accuracy of at least that of the audio sample rate, to minimize rounding errors that prevent users from knowing the precise location of a sample.
+Here's how a program **SHOULD** round each timestamp in order to be able to recreate the sample number accurately.

+Let's assume that the application has an audio track with a sample rate of 44100 Hz.
+As written above the `TimestampScale` **MUST** have at least the accuracy of the sample rate itself: 1,000,000,000 / 44100 = 22675.7369614512.
+This value **MUST** be rounded since `TimestampScale` is an integer.
+So in this example the application will use either "22675" or "22676" for the `TimestampScale`.

+Over time the rounding of the sampling period in nanosecond will accumulate, both in the `Cluster\Timestamp` and the Block/SimpleBlock timestamps which are both in Segment Tricks, assuming the `TrackTimestampScale` is kept at its default value of "1.0".

+To avoid this drift, the muxer **SHOULD** take in account how the `Matroska Reader` is going to compute the timestamp of a Block/SimpleBlock.

+For example if we want to store the timestamp of audio sample number 152340.
+The real timestamp of that sample in nanoseconds is

+    152340 * 1,000,000,000 / 44100 = 3454421768.707483 ns

+If we stored directly 152340 in the Block/SimpleBlock, the `Matroska Reader` would read it as

+    152340 * 22675 * 1.0 = 3454309500.0 ns
+or

+    152340 * 22676 * 1.0 = 3454461840.0 ns

+Here the `Cluster\Timestamp` is merged into the Block/SimpleBlock timestamp since they are both in the same tick unit.

+That's a difference of "-112269" and "40071" nanoseconds respectively compared to the real timestamp of the sample.
+When the period for a 44100 Hz is 22675.7369614512 nanoseconds.
+We are a few samples off.

+We want the `Matroska Reader` to be as close as possible to 3454421768.707483 ns for the Block/SimpleBlock timestamp.

+So we need to express this timestamps in Track Tick, rather than using the real timestamp formula:

+    3454421768.707483 / 22675 = 152344.9512109144 ticks
+or

+    3454421768.707483 / 22676 = 152338.2328764986 ticks

+So the muxer should store "152345" or "152338" Track Ticks respectively, to express the timestamp of audio sample 152340.

+The `Matroska Reader` will read these values as:

+    152345 * 22675 * 1.0 = 3454422875.0 ns
+or

+    152338 * 22676 * 1.0 = 3454416488.0 ns

+Knowing the track sampling frequency the `Matroska Reader` can tell the sample number the timestamp:

+    3454422875 * 44100 / 1,000,000,000 = 152340.0487875 ticks
+or

+    3454416488 * 44100 / 1,000,000,000 = 152339.7671208 ticks

+When using the nearest rounding values, we get the accurate sample value of "152340".
+It works when rounding the `TimestampScale` to the upper and lower integer values.

+So a `Matroska Muxer` which is given the timestamp/PTS to store should determine the number of Segment/Track Ticks with the following formula:

+    timestamp tick = roundB(timestamp in ns / roundA(1,000,000,000 / sampling frequency))

+Where `roundA()` is a function rounding the floating number from the division to an integer and `roundB()` is a function rounding the floating number from the division to the nearest integer.

+For audio tracks, the sampling frequency is the one stored in `Audio\SamplingFrequency`.
+For video tracks, the sampling frequency is the one that **MAY** be stored as a period in `TrackEntry\DefaultDuration`.
+The `Matroska Muxer` **MAY** also know the accurate value from the source material.

 ## TrackTimestampScale